HugoGuillen/giggle-singularity/tutorial.md

 ## 2. `pull`

-We are going to download the `giggle-docker` container and transform it to a `singularity` one with the command pull:
+We are going to download the `giggle-docker` container and transform it to a Singularity one with the command `pull`:

 ```bash
 mkdir sample_data/indices